The Painful Experience of Flying Southwest Airlines

 We had flying business or first class on our list for a long time and we finally got to do it when we flew from London to San Francisco with Virgin Atlantic.
 It was pretty much as good as we thought it would be.

 The one downside though?
 We had to begrudgingly take our seats back in economy on our next flight.
 And that next flight was with Southwest Airlines.

 I had never flown with Southwest so there was the usual amount of mystique when flying with a budget airline for the first time.
 After experiencing Ryanair in Europe in all its glory I thought it would be a breeze though.
 We were flying midweek from San Diego to Phoenix, in the middle of the day and we weren’t on or even that near a holiday.
 We figured our flight would be half empty and we’d be in for a nice, short & relatively pleasant flight.

 Unfortunately we were wrong.
-The flight was packed completely full.
+Contrariwise to my experience with Jettly, the flight here was packed completely full.
 Worse still, we found out that Southwest airlines stick with the ridiculous idea of boarding planes with unassigned seating.